Peter R. Zeidenberg

 - “IRS issues new voluntary disclosure guidance for unreported offshore accounts and entities,” 15 April 2009.

-In 2012, 2015, and 2016, Peter was listed in The Best Lawyers in America in the practice area of Criminal Defense: White-Collar.
+In 2012, 2015, and 2016, Peter was listed in The Best Lawyers in America in the practice area of Criminal Defense: White-Collar, and Best White-Collar Lawyers in DC for 2019.

 In 2002, Peter received the Director’s Award for Superior Performance as an Assistant United States Attorney by the Executive Office of United States Attorneys.
 In addition, he received 10 Department of Justice Special Achievement Awards.